3 Things I Learned at Previous Taste of Home Shows

 3. How To Can.
 I honestly never have seen anything canned before.
 Last year they showed us how to can some items.
 Hot water bath totally made more sense after seeing it done.
 I'm ready to can some pickled eggs! (watch out!)

 Everyone that goes to Taste of Home Cooking Show always learns at least something.
-It’s great for the beginner cook or the experienced chef.
-Hope to see you this Saturday at the Superior Middle School.
+It's great for the beginner cook or the experienced chef.
+Hope to see you tonight at Marshall School!
+Tickets will be available at the door.
+Doors open at 5!